Santaliii/StreamMonitor/README.md

 `` npm install ``, to install all required dependencies.

+3. Install the forever npm package (important for permanently running this process in the background)

+`` npm install forever -g ``

-3. Create new file and name it .env , then add your previously given app token and client_id in the following format:
+4. Create new file and name it .env , then add your previously given app token and client_id in the following format:

 ```
 TWITCH_APP_TOKEN=YOUR-APP-TOKEN
 CLIENT_ID=YOUR-CLIENT-ID
 ```

-4. Edit the streamWatcher.js file to your preferences as specified by the all-uppercase comments in the file.
+5. Edit the streamWatcher.js file to your preferences as specified by the all-uppercase comments in the file.
 Editable parameters are:

-- The ``streamers`` array of objects, follow the specified format shown below:
+- The ``streamers`` array of objects.
+Follow the specified format shown below:

 *Before adding your streamer(s)*